The College of Saint Benedict & Saint John’s University

 In accordance with Title IX, this Policy addresses the institutions’ prohibition of sexual misconduct, including sexual harassment, sexual assault, and other forms of sexual violence.
 Sexual harassment, sexual assault, and other forms of sexual misconduct are forms of sex discrimination.
 Not only are they prohibited by this Policy, but they are also prohibited by various federal and state laws, including Title IX of the Educational Amendments of 1972 and the Minnesota Human Rights Act.

 As institutions which espouse Catholic and Benedictine values, every community member’s awareness of and respect for the rights and human dignity of all persons undergirds community life.
 These values demand that we strive to create an environment where the sacredness of each person is honored.
-Sexually assaultive conduct, sexual harassment, and other sexual misconduct violate the sacredness of the person, weaken the health of the community, and are antithetical to the mission of our institutions.
+Sexual assault, sexual harassment, and other sexual misconduct violate the sacredness of the person, weaken the health of the community, and are antithetical to the missions of our institutions.

 The College of Saint Benedict and Saint John’s University will investigate and promptly seek the equitable resolution of all allegations of sexual misconduct, take steps to prevent the recurrence of sexual misconduct, and to correct its effects on victims and others.

 Questions or concerns regarding Title IX, sex discrimination, sexual harassment or sexual misconduct may be directed to the institutions’ Title IX Coordinators: